freeseek/mocha/wdl/README.md

 * Genotyping using the Affymetrix Power Tools is best run on many samples at once.
 Affymetrix recommends, in their <a href="https://assets.thermofisher.com/TFS-Assets/LSG/manuals/axiom_genotyping_solution_analysis_guide.pdf">data analysis guide</a>, to batch as large a batch size as computationally feasible, or up to 4800 samples.
 However, this can take up to 16 hours to execute, it is not parallelizable, and the genotyping software from Affymetrix is not multi-threaded.
 For this reason task **cel2chp** is set to run on non-preemptible computing by default
 * Conversion to VCF for Affymetrix data can be done either from AGCC CHP files or from  matrices of tab delimited genotype calls and confidences.
 We recommend the former as it can be more easily parallelizable by splitting the conversion into sub batches.
 When converting the latter, the whole batch will need to be converted into VCF in one single task.
 For this reason task **txt2vcf** is set to run on non-preemptible computing by default
 * All tasks that output a VCF can, if requested, output either in compressed or uncompressed format.
 For VCFs with BAF and LRR intensities, we observed a modest ~25% space saving, most likely due to the high entropy in the intensity measurements.
 For VCF files with exclusively the GT format field, we observed around ~75% space saving
+* Due to high sequence divergence between HLA class I and II genes in the MHC (<a href="http://doi.org/10.1101/gr.213538.116">Norman et al. 2017</a>), heterozygous variants from HLA-F to HLA-DPB1 show unusual degrees of allelic imbalance.
+To avoid false positive mosaic chromosomal alteration in the MHC region, we mask, both for phasing and for mosaic chromosomal alterations detection, the ~3.5Mbp segment starting at the midpoint between genes <i>ZFP57</i> and <i>HLA-F</i> and ending at the midpoint between genes <i>HLA-DPB1</i> and <i>COL11A2</i>
 * Due to residual correlation between the BAF and LRR, observed both for Illumina arrays (<a href="http://doi.org/10.1101/gr.5686107">Oosting et al\.
 2007</a> and <a href="http://doi.org/10.1101/gr.5686107">Staaf et al\.
 2008</a>) and Affymetrix arrays (<a href="http://doi.org/10.1038/srep36158">Mayrhofer et al\.
 2016</a>), MoChA performs a BAF correction by regressing BAF values against the LRR.
-This improves detectiong of mosaic chromosomal alterations at low cell fractions.
+This improves detection of mosaic chromosomal alterations at low cell fractions.
 However, for this correction to be effective, batches need to include 100s of samples
 * While Illumina internally computes BAF and LRR and stores these values in the GTC files, we instead recompute these values from normalized intensities and genotype cluster centers following the method first described by Illumina in <a href="http://doi.org/10.1101/gr.5402306">Peiffer et al\.
 2006</a> but we do non truncate the BAF values between 0 and 1 like Illumina does.
 This allows to better estimate the residual correlation between the BAF and the LRR for homozygous calls
 * When phasing a dataset with a reference panel only the variants present both in the reference panel and the dataset will be phased.
 As the 1000 Genomes project reference panel for <a href="https://www.internationalgenome.org/announcements/updated-GRCh38-liftover/">GRCh38</a> is missing the chromosome X PAR1/PAR2 regions and these are exactly the regions that need to be phased to detect mosaic loss of chromosome Y, the most common chromosomal alteration in clonal hematopoiesis, we recommend using SHAPEIT4 without a reference panel to detect mosaic loss of chromosome Y at low cell fractions.
 This is the default behavior for cohorts whose sample size is more than twice the size of the 1000 Genomes reference panel (2,504 samples)
 * SHAPEIT4 does not have an option to disable imputation of missing target genotypes, like Eagle does.
 This is problematic as homozygous variants improperly imputed as heterozygous can be interpreted as huge BAF imbalances.
 To overcome this limitation of SHAPEIT4, we use BCFtools annotate to import the genotypes back in the target VCF using the **\--columns -FMT/GT** option to replace only existing unphased genotype values without modifying missing genotypes.
 Notice that when phasing with Eagle rather than SHAPEIT4, phasing without a reference panel is not possible
 * SHAPEIT4 is used to phase genotypes across genome windows with overlapping ends.
 To avoid phase switch errors across windows which would negatively affect the ability to detect large mosaic chromosomal alterations at low cell fractions, we use BCFtools concat with the option **\--ligate** to ligate phased VCFs by matching phase at phased haplotypes over overlapping windows
-* Genotype data is transmitted across tasks in binary VCF format (BCF) rather than plain text VCF format as this is much efficient to process especially for many samples.
-The relationship between BCF and VCF is similar to that between BAM and SAM.
+* Genotype data is transmitted across tasks in binary VCF format (BCF) rather than plain text VCF format as this is much more efficient to process especially for many samples.
+The relationship between BCF and VCF is similar to the one between BAM and SAM.
 The whole pipeline, both for Illumina and Affymetrix data, can completely avoid any intermediate conversion to non-binary format, providing significant time and cost savings (though notice that in **txt** mode the data provided by the user is not in binary format)
 * Many large biobanks perform their genotyping across a span of several years.
 This causes sometimes to have to switch from one DNA microarray version to a newer version of the same DNA microarray (e.g\. the Global Screening Array v1.0 vs\. the Global Screening Array v2.0).
 While it is not possible to process samples on different arrays in the same batch, the batched design of the pipeline allows to include samples on separate arrays in the same workflow as long as they are assigned to different batches.
 One small drawback is that, when the whole cohort is phased across batches, only variants that are shared across all batches will be phased.
 Therefore we recommend to only process samples genotyped on the same array or on fairly similar arrays.
 As an example, we absolutely recommend to not process samples from the Global Screening Array and the Multi-Ethnic Global Array in the same workflow, although the user will not be prevented from doing so
 * Several features not available in BCFtools 1.10.2 are needed to run this pipeline, so currently BCFtools needs to be manually compiled
 * The pipeline is designed to be minimalistic and require the user to provide the minimal amount of information necessary to run